dontpanicdao/starknet-burner/docs/contributors/design/04-deploy-erc20.md

 ## Deploy an ERC20 token

-In order to demonstrate the burner wallet, we have created a demo project called Starkpiller.
+In order to demonstrate the starknet burner, we have created a demo project called Starkpiller.
 It is a simple project that uses an ERC20 token called STRK.
 The following sessions explain how to deploy the token and how to use it.